Is Argan Oil Comedogenic?

 Argan Oil And Normal Skin

-We consider you lucky if you have a normal skin type.
-You’ll know your skin is normal if it’s not particularly dry or oily, meaning you’re not shiny all over and you don’t have flaking skin.
+You’ll know your skin is normal if it’s neither particularly dry nor oily, meaning you’re not shiny all over and you don’t have flaky skin.

-A good test to figure out if your skin tends to be oily or dry is to gently wash your skin in the morning and then go for the rest of your day without putting any products on it.
-No moisturizer, no toner – nothing.
+A good test to determine if your skin tends to be oily or dry is to gently wash your skin in the morning and then go about your day without applying any products.

-After a couple of hours, take a look in the mirror.
-Does it look shiny?
-If yes, you might have excess oil production.
-In this case, put a light tissue to your t-zone – your forehead, nose, and chin – and see if any oil gets absorbed into the tissue.
+In this case, place a light tissue over your T-zone, which includes your foreheadnose, and chin, and see if any oil is absorbed into the tissue.
 If there is visible oiliness on the tissue, you likely have oily skin.

 If that doesn’t happen, check it for dryness.
-Smile wide and wiggle your eyebrows up and down.
+Smile widely and wiggle your eyebrows up and down.
 Does your skin feel tight and sore when you do that?
-If yes, you could have dry skin.
-Look closely: do you have any dry flakes or cracks?

-If not, congratulations!
-You have normal skin.
-That means your skin can naturally hydrate itself without overproducing oil.
-You likely don’t have too many acne breakouts and your skin generally behaves.
+You likely don’t have too many acne breakouts, and your skin generally behaves.

-When it comes to argan oil, normal skin tolerates it very well.
-Argan oil is light enough to provide protection and additional moisture without overhydrating the skin.
 Since it’s non-comedogenic, you don’t have to worry about it clogging your pores or causing breakouts.

 Argan Oil And Dry Skin

 Other signs of dry skin are flakes and patches of roughness on the skin.
-Dry skin can really benefit from a daily oil in addition to moisturizers.
-You should also avoid harsh cleansers and soaps.

-When it comes to argan oil, it works really well on dry skin.
-It doesn’t irritate the skin further and nourishes it with vitamins, antioxidants, and essential fatty acids.
-You can feel free to use the pure form of argan oil and spread it over your skin at the end of your skincare routine in the morning and evening.
+You can feel free to use the pure form of argan oil and apply it to your skin at the end of your morning and evening skincare routines.

 Argan Oil And Oily Skin

-You’ll know you have oily skin if going product-free for a few hours results in you having a shiny t-zone, a propensity towards breakouts, and clogged pores.
+You’ll know you have oily skin if going product-free for a few hours results in you having a shiny T-zone, a propensity towards breakouts, and clogged pores.

 Oily skin is more likely to develop acne in response to hormonal changes, aging, and new beauty products.
-Your pores are usually larger than you’d like and often filled with blackheads.

 If that sounds bleak, maybe this will make you feel better: oily skin doesn’t age as quickly as other skin types, so at least you’ll retain your youthful appearance longer than everyone else!

-If you have oily skin, you’re probably worried about putting any kind of oil on it.
-But argan oil can actually help your skin.
+If you have oily skin, you’re likely concerned about applying any oil to it.

-Argan oil can give your skin the moisture it needs so that your pores don’t need to produce as much sebum.
 And since argan oil is non-comedogenic, it won’t clog your pores and result in breakouts.

 Additionally, argan oil can have soothing properties, so it can actually help reduce any inflammation you’re already experiencing from any acne you have.